Pairwise Relations Discriminator for Unsupervised Raven's Progressive Matrices: Background

-Good training data is required to equip and train machines with reasoning capabilities.
-The first large-scale RPM dataset, Procedurally Generated Matrices (PGM) \cite{pgm}, was introduced in 2018, sparking machine learning interest on the topic.
-Subsequently, the Relational and Analogical Visual rEasoNing (RAVEN) \cite{drt} dataset was developed to include structure and hierarchy which were absent in PGM.
+The first large-scale RPM dataset, Procedurally Generated Matrices (PGM) (\cite{pgm}), was introduced in 2018, sparking machine learning interest on the topic.
+Subsequently, the Relational and Analogical Visual rEasoNing (RAVEN) (\cite{drt}) dataset was developed to include structure and hierarchy which were absent in PGM.

 As a tool for measuring reasoning capabilities, the visual recognition task was kept simple.
 Each cell contains a small set of simple clearly defined grey-scale elements without any occlusions.
 The rules, however, were intricately crafted to present a cognitive challenge that best measures reasoning ability.
 RAVEN employs a system of attribute-rule pairs, where each attribute (\textit{Position}, \textit{Type}, \textit{Size} and \textit{Colour}) is matched with a rule.
 There are four distinct categories of rules, which are (\textit{Constant}, \textit{Progression}, \textit{Arithmetic}, \textit{Distribute Three}).
 To increase the difficulty of the problem, two additional attributes are implemented as noise attributes, \textit{Uniformity} and \textit{Orientation}, to misdirect the solver.
 The system of attribute-rule pairs is enforced row-wise.
 For details of attributes and rules in RAVEN dataset, please refer to~\cite{drt}.
 RAVEN establishes 7 distinct configurations which are shown in Figure~\ref{fig:configurations}.
 The average number of non-constant rules in a problem's rule system is 6.29, providing a challenge even for a competent solver.